-This research study aims to describe the health outcomes of all people diagnosed with COVID-19 in Queensland, over time and in relation to patient characteristics, by combining COVID-19 notification, hospital, general practice and death registry data.
+This research study aims to describe the health outcomes of people diagnosed with COVID-19 in Queensland, over time and in relation to patient characteristics, by combining COVID-19 notification, hospital, general practice and death registry data.

 General practice patient health information, in comparison to hospital data, contains additional, more detailed and up-to-date information on patient characteristics, including health conditions and medications at the time of infection.

-We will be contacting all patients who have or have had COVID-19 and will be inviting them to participate by giving their individual consent.
+We will be contacting patients who have or have had COVID-19 and will be inviting them to participate by giving their individual consent.

 The novel coronavirus disease, named COVID-19 on 11 February 2020, is caused by SARS-CoV-2 virus.

 The outbreak was declared a Public Health Emergency of International Concern on 30 January 2020.
 While the number of confirmed cases worldwide and in Australia is reported daily, detailed data on the outcomes of people who test positive for SARS-CoV-2, and predictors of outcomes, are still scarce.

 Outcomes are likely to vary with context, including according to extensiveness of surveillance and testing, health systems functioning and population characteristics.

 Evidence to date has come primarily from overseas countries that are further along in the pandemic than Australia.